 Surprisingly, for our kid, travel hasn’t messed with her routine too much.
 Now, excuse me while I run and knock on wood, buy a magic potion, and kneel to the sleep gods at the base of Mt.
 Slumbertumberpajamaland.
 We let our daughter sleep wherever she is and ideally plan for baby-wearing her in our Ergo360 for at least an hour, so she will hopefully pass out later.
 At night, she sleeps in her travel bassinet which has been incredible and has saved us a lot of worry about where to put her.
 It’ll be a sad day when she outgrows that bassinet and we have to find a new alternative!

 Disclaimer: As a new parent, I’ve also learned to NEVER TALK ABOUT SLEEP.
 Like ever.
+Even with an older baby, we don’t talk about sleep!
 Because either your kid is sleeping or they’re not.
 Either you can commiserate with other parents over the countless hours of sleep you’re not getting or you’re the lone wolf where your kid IS sleeping and you don’t want to rub it in.